Module 3

 Various agencies and institutions monitor and evaluate Drug Consumption Rooms (DCRs).
 These include:

-1. Local Health Departments: in many cities, local health departments oversee the operation of DCRs to ensure they meet health and safety standards.
+1. Local Health Departments: in many cities, local health departments oversee DCRs operations to ensure their adherence to health and safety standards.

-2. National Health Agencies: Agencies such as the National Health Service (NHS) in the UK or the Robert Koch Institute in Germany often play a role in monitoring public health initiatives, including DCRs.
+2. National Health Agencies: Agencies such as the UK’s National Health Service (NHS) in the UK or Germany’s Robert Koch Institute often play a role in monitoring public health initiatives, including DCRs.

-4. World Health Organization (WHO): while not directly monitoring, WHO provides guidelines and frameworks for harm reduction practices, including the operation of DCRs.
+4. World Health Organization (WHO): While not directly monitoring, the WHO provides guidelines and frameworks for harm reduction practices, including DCRs operations .

-6. Non-Governmental Organizations (NGOs): organizations like Harm Reduction International often monitor and report on the effectiveness and policies related to DCRs.
+6. Non-Governmental Organisations (NGOs): Organisations such as Harm Reduction International monitor and report on the effectiveness and policies related to DCRs.

-8. Municipal Governments: in cities where DCRs operate, local governments often have dedicated agencies or departments that oversee their operation and compliance with regulations.
+8. Municipal Governments: In cities with operating DCRs, local governments often have dedicated agencies or departments that oversee their operation and compliance with regulations.

 The International Network of Drug Consumption Rooms (INDCR), coordinated by Correlation - European Harm Reduction Network, was established in 2011 to share knowledge and experience about supervised drug use.
-INDCR's goals are to increase access to Drug Consumption Rooms (DCRs) and improve their quality by using scientific evidence and the expertise of service providers and drug users.
+INDCR's goals are to increase access to Drug Consumption Rooms (DCRs) and enhance their quality through scientific evidence and the expertise of service providers and drug users.

 Specifically, INDCR aims to:

-• Foster mutual support among organizations running or planning DCRs.
+• Foster mutual support among organisations running or planning to establish DCRs.

 • Facilitate exchanges between service providers, drug users, and policymakers.